- February 15, 2019

 "Paradox Vector" is a first-person shooter game inspired by classics like Doom, Quake, and Half-Life, with a nod to H.P.
 Lovecraft's "At the Mountains of Madness."
 The game features vector graphics and non-euclidean geometry, taking place in immense cyclopean structures filled with dangers from the Ancient Ones and their Servitors.
 It explores a unique concept of what retro shooters would look like if vector graphics were still popular in the FPS genre's early days.

-- Paradox Vector features a unique and beautiful vector graphics art style that creates an engaging atmosphere.
+- The game features a unique and beautiful vector art style that is visually appealing and reminiscent of retro arcade games.

-- The developer is actively improving the game, showing dedication and responsiveness to player feedback.
+- The developer is active in improving the game, responding to feedback, and adding new content, which shows a commitment to enhancing the player experience.

-- The second half of the game feels tacked on and shifts abruptly from metroidvania to a more traditional FPS, which may disappoint players expecting a consistent experience.
+- The second half of the game feels tacked on and shifts abruptly from metroidvania elements to a more action-oriented gameplay style, which can be jarring for players.

-- Visual issues such as short render distance, blurry lines, and framerate problems can detract from the overall enjoyment and cause discomfort.
+- The game suffers from technical issues such as poor framerate, short render distance, and a lack of polish in certain areas, which can detract from the overall experience.

 graphics

 34 mentions Positive Neutral NegativeThe graphics of Paradox Vector are characterized by a unique and nostalgic vector-inspired art style that evokes early arcade gaming, featuring colorful and trippy visuals.
-While many players appreciate the aesthetic and find it visually stunning, some critiques highlight that the game does not fully replicate the true essence of vector graphics, with noticeable oversights in elements like bloom and color contrast.
-Overall, the graphics are a standout feature, appealing to fans of retro and minimalist design.
+While many players appreciate the aesthetic and find it visually stunning, some critiques highlight that it does not fully replicate the true essence of vector graphics, with noticeable oversights in elements like bloom and color contrast.
+Overall, the game's graphics are a standout feature, appealing to fans of retro and minimalist designs.

 “The vector-inspired art style of the game is undeniably unique, and as I played, I was intrigued to see not only what the game would look like, but what creative workarounds were being used to make it seem like vector graphics.”